stevermeister/ngx-cookie-service/README_NPM.md

 yarn add ngx-cookie-service
 ```

-Add the cookie service to your `app.module.ts` as a provider:
+Add the cookie module to your `app.module.ts` as an import:

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';